 The internationalisation of sport is a wondrous thing, whereby sporting events across the globe bring together an audience of varying cultures and nationalities every year.
 Like music gigs, sporting occasions cross all cultural borders to fulfil dreams of listening to and watching live performances for all kinds of people, as passions unfold before their very eyes.
 The love and excitement of witnessing live sport in all its shining glory is something that knows no boundaries.
 Spectators, whose appetite for sport is joined as one during the course of these competitions, see people for the sporting enthusiasts that they are, no matter their culture or nationality.
 They triumph and commiserate as one.
-And what better time to unite than a summer packed with all kinds of tournaments, from tennis (Wimbledon) to golf (British Open), to athletics (IFFA World Championship) and so forth.
+And what better time to unite than a summer packed with all kinds of exciting tournaments, from football (World Cup) to tennis (Wimbledon) to golf (British Open), and so forth.
 It’s a time of international sporting frenzy!

-On the back of The French Open held at Stade Roland-Garros in Paris, France, which saw over 400,000 tennis devotees grace its grounds, the UK also celebrates its yearly major Grand Slam tennis championship, Wimbledon, in London.
+From the joie de vivre of international football to the well-travelled zeal of tennis, the summer is also throwing plenty of aces with its various annual tennis tournaments gracing the world arena.
+On the back of The French Open held at Stade Roland-Garros in Paris, France, which saw thousands of tennis devotees attend its grounds, the UK is also celebrating its yearly major Grand Slam tennis championship, Wimbledon, in London.
 Universally renowned, this competition is recorded as the world’s oldest tennis tournament and is probably considered the most prestigious of its kind worldwide.
-Opening up its gates this year between July 3rd – 16th, the All England Lawn Tennis and Croquet Club’s grounds welcome thousands of visitors from all over the world, including French, Spanish, Latin American, Australian, Slovakian and many more nationalities, where hordes of international spectators come together to share one language, a global love of tennis and in particular, lawn tennis.
-With an increase on previous years, 2016 greeted 494,000 international and national visitors to Wimbledon over the two-week period, documented as the most attended sporting event in the UK.
-Will this figure take a mighty leap and boost 2017 into the half million stratosphere?
-What is most likely is that British Wimbledon fans will be on tenter hooks this year to see if Andy Murray will maintain his Championship glory, and bring the crowd to their feet to welcome another Wimbledon victory.
+Opening up its gates this year between July 2nd – 15th, the All England Lawn Tennis and Croquet Club’s grounds welcomes scores of visitors from all over the world, including French, Spanish, Latin American, Australian, Slovakian, German and many more nationalities, where crowds of international spectators come together to share one language, a global love of tennis and in particular, lawn tennis.
+With an increase on previous years, 2017 greeted 493,928 international and national visitors to Wimbledon over the two-week period, and was documented as being one of the top ten most attended sporting events in the UK.
+Will this figure take a mighty leap and boost 2018 into the half million stratosphere?
+What is most likely is that British Wimbledon fans will be on tenterhooks this year to see if Andy Murray will even play in this year’s Wimbledon (due to a hip injury) to regain his former 2016 Championship glory, and bring the crowd to their feet to welcome another Wimbledon victory.
 Whoever the crowned champion will be in both the women’s and men’s tournaments, this competition will certainly do at least one thing, and that is rejoice in a union of global cultures bonded as one in this spectacular live spectator sport.